localsend/localsend/README.md

 To compile LocalSend from source code, follow these steps:

 1. Install [Flutter](https://flutter.dev).
 2. Clone the LocalSend repository.
+Run command under app folder.
 3. Run `cd app` to enter the app directory.
 4. Run `flutter pub get` to download dependencies.
 5. Run `flutter run` to start the app.